Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Meta SDK vignette
   * Unity XR vignette

-The first two probably did not work due to incompatibilities with my used Unity version.
+The first two solutions did probably not work due to incompatibilities with my used Unity version.
 Meta's vignette was surprisingly undocumented and seems to be only directly mentioned in older Meta package versions.
 So perhabs this is somewhat unmaintained, but one way or another, I couldn't get it working.
 And finally, the Unity XR vignette is not compatible with the Meta SDKs as it requires to be attached to a singular camera object.
-Meta's integration has one camera for the left view and one for the right one.
+Meta's integration has one camera for the left lens and one for the right lens.

 Ultimately, I am succesfully using the [Tilia.Visuals.Vignette.Unity](https://github.com/ExtendRealityLtd/Tilia.Visuals.Vignette.Unity) package.
-The vignette gets bigger/smaller/disabled dynamically, basd on the player's overall velocity, both horizontal and vertical.
+The vignette gets bigger/smaller/disabled dynamically, based on the player's overall velocity, both horizontal and vertical.

 ![An image from inside VR, that shows both the road blockade before a new area of the race track and the vignette that appears when the player moves quickly.](/assets/2024/ivar/blockade_and_vignette.jpg "An image from inside VR, that shows both the road blockade before a new area of the race track and the vignette that appears when the player moves quickly.")

 ### Interaction

-Since I moved away from the superhero-theming my original idea for the interaction task did not fit anymore.
+Since I moved away from the superhero-theming, my original idea for the interaction task did not fit anymore.
 I searched for a new thematical inspiration and found one in the game Portal 2.

-The original parkour project enabled to grab and rotate the T-objects by moving the controllers on or in the T-objects, pressing the grab button and than control it with regular hand and arm movements.
+The original parkour project enabled to grab and rotate the T-objects by moving the controllers inside the T-objects, pressing the grab button and than control it with regular hand and arm movements.

 This has several advantages:
   * 6 degress of freedom